Achilles Tendon Rupture (Tear)

-The Achilles tendon (heel cord), the cord like structure at the back of the ankle, is the largest and strongest tendon in the human body and attaches to the heel bone (calcaneus).
+The Achilles tendon (heel cord), is a cord like structure at the back of the ankle, is the largest and strongest tendon in the human body and attaches to the heel bone (calcaneus).
 This tendon is critical for walking, running, and balance.
 When it completely tears it is called a rupture.

 Causes of Rupture